- Current status of the ABAWD rule

 Current status of the ABAWD rule

-Regardless of the waiver, counties must continue to identify ABAWDs, screen for exemptions and inform clients of the ABAWD rules.
+Regardless of the status of the waiver, counties must: identify ABAWDs, screen for exemptions, inform participants of the ABAWD and work rules, and track and report work registrant, ABAWD, and Employment and Training data.
+[Ibid; ACL 25-14.]
 Counties must provide written notice and oral explanation of the applicable CalFresh work rules to all households where at least one member is subject to a CalFresh work rule.
+[Ibid.]
 CDSS has created a script for counties to use to inform applicants and recipients of the ABAWD rules.
 [ACL 24-42.]
 Counties must also track and report data about work registration, ABAWDs, and Employment and Training.
 [ACL 22-40.]

 Individuals who were previously discontinued from CalFresh for failure to meet ABAWD requirements and reapply to CalFresh may be approved for benefits if otherwise eligible.
 CalFresh Employment and Training and voluntary quit sanctions do not stop when the individual moves to a county with an ABAWD time limit waiver.
 [ACL 22-40; ACL 21-67.]